The pragmatic tradeoff of tied embeddings

-In deep learning, we constantly trade compute for accuracy.
+In deep learning, we commonly trade compute for accuracy.
 Quantization sacrifices precision for speed.
 Distillation trades model size for latency.
 Weight sharing reduces parameters at the cost of expressivity.

-Transformers have two matrices that deal with tokens:
+Transformers have two matrices that deal with tokens, an

-• Embedding matrix WEW_E: converts tokens to vectors (input)
+• embedding matrix WEW_E: converts tokens to vectors (input), and an

-Let's make this concrete with a tiny vocabulary:
+Let's make this concrete with a toy example vocabulary:

 Tokens are represented as one-hot vectors, where a single 1 indicates which token we're referring to:

 The embedding matrix WEW_E has shape (vocab_size, embedding_dim).
-Each row is the learned embedding for one token:
+Each row is the learned embedding for one token (these are made up):

 To get a token's embedding, we multiply its one-hot vector by WEW_E.
 This just selects the corresponding row: